magento/merchdocs/src/live-search/rules-add.md

 When complete, click <span class="btn">Save and publish</span>.

 The rule is added to the list in the rules workspace.
+Although active rules go into effect immediately, it might take up to fifteen minutes for cached query results in the storefront to be refreshed.

 ## Field descriptions